 Green tea is consumed widely around the world and has been used as an alternative medicine for thousands of years around Asia.
 A number of health claims have been made in recent years, claiming green tea to be effective in treating a number of health conditions from cancer prevention to lowering blood pressure through aiding weight loss.

-However, fermentation is a lot shorter in case of the green tea processing.
+However, fermentation is a lot shorter in the case of green tea processing.
 This is the reason why green tea retains more antioxidants and polyphenols than black tea, giving its beneficial properties.

 Green tea is one of the safest, proven natural fat burner ingredients out there.